Pineapple Guesthouse (Karon Beach)

 (above) Pineapple Guesthouse Room

 Karon Plaza is a quiet area.
 I would recommend Pineapple if you like early nights but also like to be near a bit of life.
 Near Pineapple is a great little bar called 75 Satang, and you have lots of street food on the main road, plus little restaurants like Pim's Kitchen for cheap Thai food or try Mama Noi next door to Pineapple.
-Also in the plaza is Sunrise Divers, where I am the manager!
+Also in the plaza is Sunrise Divers, where I was the manager!

 So, if you want a good lower price option in Phuket, I suggest you try the Pineapple Guesthouse.
 It's just 5 minutes walk from the beach and you can get a very good big English breakfast and other English style dishes like Egg, Bacon, Chips and Beans right there at the guesthouse, and Thai dishes too.